Radiant Black

 Radiant Black is an American comic book series created by Kyle Higgins and Marcelo Costa.
 The ongoing series began publication by Image Comics on February 10, 2021.
-It is a part of Image's Massive-Verse, A collection of comic titles—Rogue Sun, Dead Lucky, Inferno Girl Red, and others—take place within the same shared universe with stories and plot points often intersecting and crossing over between titles.
+It is a part of Image's Massive-Verse, A collection of comic titles—Rogue Sun, The Dead Lucky, Inferno Girl Red, No/One, and others—take place within the same shared universe with stories and plot points often intersecting and crossing over between titles.

 The series follows two best friends, Nathan and Marshall, who encounter a small black hole looking object that grants its wielder superpowers.
 As they slowly discover the object's extraterrestrial origins, they realize that its creators have come searching and will stop at nothing to retrieve it.
 Radiant Black is the flagship title of the Massive-Verse and has spun-off several other titles like Radiant Red and Radiant Pink.

 Synopsis

-The series follows Nathan Burnett, a failing 30-year-old writer with a massive incurred credit-card debt, forced to move back to his hometown of Lockport, Illinois, to live with his parents, and Marshall Ward, Nathan’s deadbeat lifelong best friend who works at a DVD rental store.
-One night, they both discover the cosmic Black Radiant, a small floating black-hole-like entity which bonds with Nathan and grants him a sleek high tech black and white full body suit, and Gravity based Superpowers.
+The series follows Nathan Burnett, a failing 30-year-old writer with a massive incurred credit-card debt, forced to move back to his hometown of Lockport, Illinois, to live with his parents, and Marshall Ward, Nathan's deadbeat lifelong best friend who works at a DVD rental store.
+One night, they both discover the cosmic Black Radiant, a small floating black-hole-like entity which bonds with Nathan and grants him a sleek high tech black and white full body suit, and gravity-based superpowers.
 Nathan becomes the superhero Radiant Black, starts using his abilities to help people and fight crime, and later encounters another radiant powered individual with different abilities who uses them to commit crime.
 After Nathan is injured in a confrontation with the other Radiant user that leaves him hospitalized and in a coma, Marshall takes over as Radiant Black for his best friend.

 Marshall confronts the other Radiant powered individual responsible for his friends condition, but they are interrupted by a ruthless alien foe who plans to forcefully remove their Radiants at the cost of their lives.
 Their confrontation with the alien leads them to meeting up with the other two Radiant powered heroes revealing them to be four in number.
 They all later realize that the Radiants belong to powerful cosmic beings on their way to earth, beings who would stop at nothing to reclaim the Radiants.